 Welcome to our Website!

-Research of the group focuses on the study of probability theory, notably stochastic processes such as
+Research of the group focuses on the theoretical and statistical questions for stochastic processes, such as

 - stochastic differential equations (with jumps)